NetComposer/nksip/doc/guide/concepts.md

 A successfull SUBSCRIBE followed by a NOTIFY request creates a _SUBSCRIBE usage_, and it is maintained until a NOTIFY with status _terminated_ is received or the subscription expires.
 You should refresh the usage sending new SUBSCRIBE requests.

-When a dialog is created, destroyed or updated [the corresponding function in your callback module is called](../reference/callback_functions.md#dialog_update3).
+When a dialog is created, destroyed or updated [the corresponding function in your callback module is called](../reference/callback_functions.md#sip_dialog_update3).
 You can use these calls to know about the dialog current state, for example for billing purposes.
 Stateless proxies don't generate or process dialogs.

 ## Sessions

 INVITE SIP requests usually carry a body describing a session proposal, using [SDP](http://tools.ietf.org/html/rfc4566) protocol.
 The remote party can reply with its own SDP, and a new _session_ is then established (audio, video or any other class), associated to the corresponding dialog.
-During the dialog lifetime, any of the parties can send a new INVITE (it would be what is commonly known as a _reINVITE_) with a new SDP to modify the current session (for example, to put the call _on hold_).
+During the dialog lifetime, any of the parties can send a new INVITE (it would be what is commonly known as a _reINVITE_) or UPDATE with a new SDP to modify the current session (for example, to put the call _on hold_).

-When, inside a dialog, NkSIP detects that a session has been established, modified or terminated, [it calls the corresponding function in the _callback module_](../reference/callback_functions.md#session_update3).
+When, inside a dialog, NkSIP detects that a session has been established, modified or terminated, [it calls the corresponding function in the _callback module_](../reference/callback_functions.md#sip_session_update3).
 You can use this callback to discover the codecs being used, if a call has been put on hold, or the RTP and RTCP ips and ports been used.

 NkSIP is a pure SIP framework and, as such, has no RTP processing capability by itself.
 This means it cannot decode any _codec_, put the audio on the speaker, save the call audio on disk or host an audio conference.
 This functions are usually done by a SIP media server.